What is the Maximum Leverage in Forex Trading?

 - Trading Strategy

-When I trade the JPY/USD trading pair with high leverage, I always make sure to check that the broker has negative balance protection and that I deposit only the amount of money I am willing to lose.
+When I trade the JPY/USD trading pair with high ratios, I always make sure to check that the broker has negative balance protection and that I deposit only the amount of money I am willing to lose.

-The main risks of using maximum forex leverage are the following:
+The main risks are the following:

 - Overleveraing